SathishDuraisamy0/Stroke-Predication/README.md

 i used XGBoost (Extreme Gradient Boosting) for this classification task, which performed well with an initial accuracy of 91%.
 However, the F1 score was suboptimal, particularly due to a high false positive rate.

 Improvement:
-To address the false positives, hyperparameter tuning was applied using Grid Search and Random Search to find the optimal model settings.
+To address the false positives, hyperparameter tuning was applied using Random Search to find the optimal model settings.
 This tuning helped reduce false positives while balancing the precision and recall.

 Results:
 After tuning, the model’s accuracy decreased to 89%, but the F1 score improved significantly, with a notable reduction in false positives.
 This made the model more reliable for practical use, where minimizing false positives is crucial in healthcare settings.